richard-cox/digital-ocean/usage-extension/hackweek21.md

 Create a chrome extension (compatible with Brave) that makes API requests to the v1 endpoint using the same auth as the DO website.

+## Features

+- Results can take a while to fetch, so are cached in local storage.
+To fetch new results results can be cleared with the button in the popup

 This will be able to correlate DO droplets and their creator

 ## Loading the plugin